Foster Grandparent Program (FGP)

 Foster Grandparents offer emotional support to children who have been abused and neglected, mentor troubled teenagers and young mothers, and care for premature infants and children with physical challenges.
 In the process, they strengthen communities by providing caring services that community budgets are unable to financially support and by nurturing a bond across generations.
 Foster Grandparents provide from 15-40 hours of weekly service to community organizations such as Head Start, hospitals, public schools, day care centers, and juvenile detention centers.
 The program provides volunteers with the following:

-- Tax-free stipend for those that meet low income eligibility guidelines; persons aged 60 or older with incomes that exceed eligibility guidelines may be enrolled in FGP projects as "non-stipended Foster Grandparents" under certain conditions.
+- Tax-free stipend for those that meet low income eligibility guidelines; persons aged 60 or older with incomes that exceed eligibility guidelines may be enrolled in FGP projects as "non-stipend Foster Grandparents" under certain conditions,

 - The opportunity to meet other seniors and help the community.